$u^* = \sqrt{uv}$: Introduction

+\paragraph{Existing full-employment target: CBO's NRU} The second target used by the US government is the Congressional Budget Office (CBO)'s noncyclical rate of unemployment (NRU)---which was called ``natural rate of unemployment'' before 2021.
+The NRU is a slow-moving trend of the unemployment rate computed by aggregating slow-moving changes in the demographic composition of the labor force \citep{B07a,S18a}.
+For example, when he was President of the Boston Fed, \citet[p.
+180]{R14a} measured the departure of the Fed from its full-employment mandate by ``the squared deviations of unemployment from an estimate of full employment utilizing the Congressional Budget Office assessment of the natural rate for each year.''
+But trend unemployment is generally not efficient \citep[p.
+185]{P00}.
+Thus, the CBO's NRU cannot be the FERU.

+\paragraph{This paper's full-employment target} We compute the FERU as the rate of unemployment that achieves a socially efficient allocation of labor.
+Such allocation maximizes social output by minimizing the uses of labor that are socially unproductive: both jobseeking and recruiting.
+The goal is that workers spend as much time as possible producing socially useful things and waste as little time as possible searching for jobs or new hires.
+Of course, jobseeking and recruiting are necessary for workers and firms to match with each other, but they do not generate any social welfare by themselves.

+\paragraph{Social output} The FERU maximizes social output: goods and services produced in the market and at home that engender social welfare.
+In theory, unemployed workers might produce valuable goods and services at home while looking for jobs.
+But in practice, the benefits from home production are almost entirely offset by the psychological costs from being unemployed---so the social value of home production is minimal.
+Furthermore, not all employed workers produce social output.
+Many workers devote their time to recruiting instead of producing goods and services that add to social welfare.
+In fact, it takes about one full-time worker to service any vacancy, so the number of recruiters can be counted by the number of vacancies.
+Accordingly, the share of socially productive workers in the labor force is $1-u-v$, where $u$ is the unemployment rate and $v$ is the vacancy rate.
+The FERU, therefore, minimizes the sum of the unemployment and vacancy rates, $u + v$.

-\paragraph{Beveridge curve} Because of the Beveridge curve, it is not possible to reduce the numbers of jobseekers and vacancies at the same time.
-When the economy is depressed, there are many jobseekers and few vacancies; conversely, when the economy is booming, there are few jobseekers and many vacancies.
-The Beveridge curve is approximately a rectangular hyperbola: $vu = A$, where $A$ is a constant \citep[figure 6]{MS16}.
-Hence, unemployment rate $u$ and vacancy rate $v$ are inversely related.
+\paragraph{Beveridge curve} A naive way to minimize $u + v$ would be to set the unemployment rate $u$ and vacancy rate $v$ to zero.
+But it is impossible to simultaneously reduce the numbers of jobseekers and vacancies because of the Beveridge curve.
+When the number of jobseekers falls along the Beveridge curve, the number of vacancies necessarily rises; conversely, when the number of vacancies falls, the number of jobseekers necessarily rises.
+In fact, the Beveridge curve is approximately a rectangular hyperbola: $uv = A$, where $A>0$ is a constant.
+Hence, it is infeasible to set the unemployment and vacancy rates to zero, or even to reduce them simultaneously.